Barry Hines: Career

+The Barry Hines Memorial, also known as the Kes Statue, located in the town centre of Barnsley depicts A Kestrel for a Knave characters Billy Casper and Kes.

 Early work and A Kestrel for a Knave (1965–1970)

 Hines' first published work was the play Billy's Last Stand, written while he worked as a PE teacher alongside his debut novel, The Blinder.
 A duologue between an impoverished coal miner and his manipulative business partner, it first appeared on BBC Radio Third Programme in 1965, with Arthur Lowe and Ronald Baddiley.

+An up-close photograph of the Barry Hines Memorial.

 The broadcast of Billy's Last Stand found Hines a publisher for The Blinder, which was published in 1966.
 It follows a gifted teenage footballer torn between his sporting career and his academic aspirations.
 The novel was partly based on Hines' own experiences playing youth football, as he had played for Barnsley FC's youth team and was offered trials at Manchester United.

 The Blinder caught the attention of film and television producer Tony Garnett.
 He approached Hines about the possibility of writing a Wednesday Play for the BBC, but Hines told him he had "got this book going round my head and I need to write it".
 He received a bursary from the BBC to take a sabbatical from his teaching work to write the novel on a retreat on the island of Elba.
 Garnett and Ken Loach, who had worked together on the Wednesday Plays Up the Junction and Cathy Come Home, read the manuscript to the unpublished novel and purchased the rights for their new production company Kestrel Films in July 1967.

 A Kestrel for a Knave was published in 1968.
 It tells the story of Billy Casper who was a troubled and neglected schoolboy living in a mining village who finds comfort in tending a kestrel that he names 'Kes'.
 Hines was inspired by the experiences of his brother Richard, who tamed a hawk of the same name in his youth.
 He co-wrote the script for the film version Kes (1969) with Loach and Garnett.
 Disney later offered to buy the rights on the condition that the downbeat ending, in which Billy's brother Jud kills the kestrel, be changed; Hines refused.
 The film was shot on location around Hines' native Barnsley and Hoyland Common.
 Released in November 1969, it became a critical and commercial success and has subsequently become regarded as one of the greatest British films ever made.